MyParcelCOM/api-specification/README.md

 Unique parameters can just remain in the path file and do not need to be extracted to their own files.

-## Licence
+## License
-All software by MyParcel.com is licenced under the [MyParcel.com general terms and conditions](https://www.myparcel.com/terms).
+All software by MyParcel.com is licensed under the [MyParcel.com general terms and conditions](https://www.myparcel.com/terms).